oobecomau/desktop.gov.au/docs/as-built-as-configured/intune-configuration.md

 ## Configuration Profiles

-The ABAC settings for the Agency Microsoft Endpoint Manager - Intune (Intune) Profiles can be found below.
+The ABAC settings for the organisation Microsoft Endpoint Manager - Intune (Intune) Profiles can be found below.
 This includes macro security, Windows 10 Hardening (ACSC), Windows Hello, block admins, delivery optimisation, disable Adobe Flash, Microsoft Store, Defender, network boundary, OneDrive, timezone, Bitlocker, and Windows 10 Enterprise settings.

 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.